RioCantre/robots/README.md

 # Robofriends

 ## Overview
 This project aims to allow the users to search and show the possible search input of the available card.
-It uses backend technologies that reveal status and information.
+It uses state management that reveal changes on status and other information.

 ## Demo